Pepi, Steffen left off US World Cup roster, Ream, Wright on

 “He’s playing in the best league in the world and he’s playing at a very high level,” Berhalter said.

 Cameron Carter-Vickers, a son of former NBA player Howard Carter, also was picked as a central defender.
-Carter-Vickers, Johnson, goalkeeper Ethan Horvath, Scally and Wright did not appear in any of the 14 qualifiers.
+Carter-Vickers, Johnson, Scally, Wright and goalkeeper Ethan Horvath did not appear in any of the 14 qualifiers.

 Nine players are from Major League Soccer; eight are with English clubs; two each are based in Germany, Italy and Spain; and one apiece plays in France, Scotland and Turkey.